Pain after Knee Replacement – What to Do?

 2. Physical therapy

-- Physiotherapy: Strengthening of muscles and improvement of mobility.
+- Physiotherapy: Strengthening of the muscles and improvement of mobility.

 - Lymphatic drainage: Reduction of swelling and improvement of healing.